Intel Hades Canyon NUC is the smallest VR gaming rig I've ever seen (hands-on)

 And here's the full spec sheet:

-The Hades Canyon NUC will cost $1,000 (roughly £740 or AU$1,270) in the US this spring, though you'll need to add your own operating system and storage.
+The Hades Canyon NUC will cost $1,000 in the US this spring, though you'll need to add your own operating system and storage.
+That converts to roughly £740 or AU$1,270; we don't have info on international availability yet.
 There'll also be a cheaper version (see spec sheet above) with the somewhat weaker processor.

 CES 2018